dodogeny/bastion-maven-plugin-community/README.md

 ### 📊 **Breaking Changes & Migration**
 - **Java 11+ Required**: Upgraded from Java 8 minimum requirement
+- **OWASP 12.1.3**: Major version upgrade from 11.1.0 with enhanced CVSS v4.0 support
+- **Hybrid Mode Default**: Now uses official OWASP plugin by default (can revert with `bastion.useOwaspPlugin=false`)
 - **Database Format**: H2 database files from v1.0.x are not compatible (automatic migration on first run)
 - **Plugin Configuration**: Some advanced database settings have been simplified for better reliability

 > **Migration Note**: Existing users upgrading from v1.0.x will need to upgrade to Java 11+ and allow for a one-time NVD database re-download (typically 2-4GB, takes 5-15 minutes depending on connection speed).
+The hybrid scanning mode is now the default and provides improved vulnerability detection.

 ## 🏢 Enterprise Security Management